lun0522/lighter/README.md

 They are usually managed by high-level wrappers (*i.e.* model renderer and text renderer).
 The user would still need to inform the model renderer of the resources declared in the customized shaders.
-For high-level wrappers, we choose which kind of **Descriptor** to use based the lifetime and update frequency of the descriptor.
+For high-level wrappers, we choose which kind of **Descriptor** to use based on the lifetime and update frequency of the descriptor.
 For example:

 - For the model renderer, since textures used for each mesh keep unchanged across frames, we use **StaticDescriptor** so that we only need to update it